Congo (Brazzaville)

 Award Profile

-The Fulbright U.S. Student Program in the Republic of Congo (Brazzaville) aims to strengthen educational and cultural relationships between the United States and the Republic of Congo (Brazzaville).
+The Fulbright U.S. Student Program in the Republic of Congo (Brazzaville) aims to strengthen educational and cultural ties between the United States and the Republic of Congo.
+Applications with projects focused on public health, science and technology, mining, and commercial engagement are especially encouraged.

 Grant Length